Why you should travel to Bruges by car

 Eurotunnel Terminal at Folkestone.
 Driving to Bruges via the Channel Tunnel.

 It takes an hour and a half to drive from Calais to Bruges.
-It’s pretty much one straight road the whole way, so in no time at all you’ll be across the border into Belgium and then shortly after driving into Bruges city centre.
+It’s pretty much one straight road the whole way, so in no time at all you’ll be across the border into Belgium and then shortly after in Bruges city centre.

 3. There are no baggage restrictions or liquid limitations.